robmasocco/AOS-TAG/ideas.md

 - Load and unload scripts, that handle *insmod*, *rmmod* and possibly compilation accordingly.
 - Hide debug audits with preprocessor directives.
-- Try to remove memory fences and compiler barriers next to synchronization primitives operations.
+- Try to remove memory fences and compiler barriers next to synchronization primitives operations (in a branch).
 - Documentation.

 # EXTRAS